-The Implementation element in Figure 24 contains a variable set, a parameter map set, an activity set, and a state machine set.
+The Implementation element in Figure 5-8 contains a variable set, a parameter map set, an activity set, and a state machine set.
 The variable set contains the working memory of the DVS protocol layer.
 The parameter map set associates items of data in an interface with variables in the variable set, with the understanding that a change in one implies that the other changes to the same value.
-(Why not work directly with the interface items and skip the map?)
 The activity set contains procedures that can be executed to implement the functions of DVS; the timing of execution of those procedures is determined by the state machine set.
 The multi-threaded asynchronous processes in the DVS are described by state machines.

 In general, the purpose of the content of the Implementation element is to describe procedures without implying or favouring any particular programming language, computer processor architecture, or memory word size.